fieldtrip/website/example/bids_nirs.md

 In this example we will reuse the files that we have converted from Artinis format to SNIRF format in an earlier step.
 You can use **[data2bids](/reference/data2bids)** for that conversion, or **[ft_write_data](/reference/fileio/ft_write_data)**, but also Artinis' `oxysoft2matlab` toolbox.

-The raw data is available on our FTP server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
-You can find all three [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/bids_nirs/snirf/).
+The raw data is available on our download server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
+You can find all three [here](https://download.fieldtriptoolbox.org/example/bids_nirs/snirf/).

     filelist = {
       'LR01_rawdata.snirf'